Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 # Policy Assignments

 This chapter describes how **Policy Assignments** are handled by EPAC.
-To learn about how custom Policy and Policy Set definitions are managed, see the [Policies](policy-definitions.md) and [Policy Set Definitions](policy-set-definitions.md).
+Policy Assignments are the actual assignments of Policies and Policy Sets to scopes in Azure

 ## Assignment JSON structure

 Assignment JSON is hierarchical for efficient definitions, avoiding duplication (copy/paste) of JSON.
 Each branch of the tree is cumulative.
 Each tree node must include a `nodeName` - an arbitrary string exclusively used by EPAC to display an error location.
 EPAC concatenates a leading `/` and the nodeName entries encountered in the tree to create a "breadcrumbs" trail; therefore, we recommend that you use `/` to help separate the concatenated `nodeName`.
-The following (partial and invalid) assignment tree would create this error message.
+The following partial and invalid assignment tree would create this error message.

 ```json
 {